-ERIE, Pa., Oct.
-1, 2018 /PRNewswire/ -- The fall season brings many things: changing leaves, cooler temps and shorter days.
-But other signs of fall could pose a danger to motorists.
+ERIE, Pa., Sept.
+25, 2019 /PRNewswire/ -- The fall season brings many things: changing leaves, cooler temps and shorter days.
+But other signs of fall can pose dangers to motorists.
 Wet leaves, fog and frost are just a few of the driving hazards to watch out for.

-Erie Insurance lists four of the top driving hazards and steps to make your commute safer.
+Erie Insurance lists four of the top fall driving hazards and steps to make your commute safer.

 Did you know wet leaves can be as slippery as ice?
 As the weather cools down, the rain picks up.
-Combine that with lower temperatures and you'll find your tires may have less grip than they did in the summer months.
+Combine that with lower temperatures and you'll find that your tires may have less grip than they did during the summer months.
 Drive cautiously in wet conditions – that includes driving slower than you would on a dry road.
-Check your tires to ensure they have enough tread.
-Insert a penny into your tread with Abraham Lincoln's head upside down and facing you.
-If you insert the penny all the way and all of Lincoln's head is still showing, that means your tread has worn down and it's time for new tires.

 - Deer Collisions